 NTE witness Green testified that the need for new generation in North Carolina is demonstrated in the Integrated Resource Plans (IRPs) filed by DEC and DEP in 2015.
-Taking into consideration projected load growth, the contributions of demand-side management and energy efficiency programs, and the planned retirements of older, less efficient plants, DEC's and DEP's 2015 IRPs concluded that 5,711 MW and 5,292 MW, respectively, of firm generating capacity would be needed to support system reliability through 2030.
+Taking into consideration projected load growth, the contributions of demand-side management and energy efficiency programs, and the planned retirements or older, less efficient plants, DEC's and DEP's 2015 IRPs concluded that 5,711 MW and 5,292 MW, respectively, of firm generating capacity would be needed to support system reliability through 2030.
 Collectively, the two IRPs projected a combined need for firm generating resources of over 11,000 MW through 2030.
+(T. V. 2, p.
+20)

-Public Staff witness Metz testified that DEC and DEP filed more recent IRPs in September 2016, which reduced slightly some of the wholesale and retail load growth projections, but still concluded that a significant amount of firm generating capacity was needed in the Carolinas to maintain system reliability through 2031.
-DEC's 2016 IRP identifies a 5,002 MW need, and DEP's IRP identifies a 5,453 need, for a combined total need of 10,455 MW of additional, firm generating capacity.
+Witness Green further testified that DEC and DEP had filed more recent IRPs in September 2016, which reduced slightly some of the wholesale and retail load growth projections, but still concluded that a significant amount of firm generating capacity was needed in the Carolinas to maintain system reliability through 2031.
+DEC's 2016 IRP identifies a 5,002 MW need, and DEP's identifies a 5,453 need, for a combined total need of 10,455 MW of additional, firm generating capacity.
+(T. V. 2, pp. 165-166)